Casimir effect in twisted photonic gratings with in-plane chirality

 The stability of the equilibrium state with respect to the distance $g$ can be assessed from the $g$-dependencies of the forces.
-Since the attractive Casimir force decays as $\mathcal{F}_{\text{C}}\propto 1/g^4$ whereas the electrostatic repulsion $\mathcal{F}_\text{ES}$ is almost constant, the attractive contribution dominates at short gaps, resulting in an \textit{unstable} equilibrium state.
+Since the attractive Casimir force decays as $\mathcal{F}_{\text{C}}\propto 1/g^4$ whereas the electrostatic repulsion $\mathcal{F}_\text{ES}$ is almost constant, the attractive contribution dominates at short distances, resulting in an unstable equilibrium state.
 This result is anticipated, given that the stable equilibrium would require the repulsive component to dominate at small distances and decrease faster than the attractive one, as demonstrated in the literature for metallic systems \cite{krasnov2024analysis, hovskova2025casimir}.
-As for the twist angle stability, as discussed previously, in the symmetric case, the stable orientation corresponds to $\alpha_\mathrm{eq} = 0^{\circ}$, while in the chiral configuration, stability occurs at non-zero twist angles $\alpha_\mathrm{eq} \neq 0^{\circ}$.
-Hence, in the latter case, the considered structures self-stabilize in chiral configurations at distances $g_\mathrm{eq}(\alpha_\mathrm{eq})$.
-In summary, we studied the Casimir interaction between twisted one-dimensional anisotropic gratings and gratings exhibiting in-plane chirality.
-By breaking mirror symmetry through the rotation of the anisotropy axes, we demonstrated that the Casimir force gains lateral components and generates rotational torque.
-We applied the reflection-matrix-based Casimir–Lifshitz formalism and calculated the Casimir energy as a function of the twist angle, material anisotropy, and the distance between gratings.
-Our calculations reveal a chiral equilibrium configuration in this system with respect to the twist angle $\alpha$, achieved when the anisotropy axes of the upper and lower gratings' materials are almost parallel to each other.
-Furthermore, we have demonstrated that an equilibrium state with respect to both the twist angle and distance can also be achieved if the gratings possess an electric charge.
-In this case, the interplay between the attractive Casimir force and the repulsive electrostatic interaction balances the forces.
-These findings show that chiral twisted photonic structures enable precise control of mechanical movements using Casimir forces, paving the way for nanoscale actuation, self-alignment, and reconfigurable chiral quantum and photonic systems.
+As for the twist angle stability, as discussed previously, in the symmetric case, the stable orientation corresponds to gratings parallel to each other, while in the chiral configuration, stability occurs at non-zero twist angles $\alpha_\mathrm{eq} = \pi n -2\theta$.
+Hence, in the latter case, the stack of in-plane chiral gratings can be stabilized in chiral configurations at distances $g_\mathrm{eq}(\alpha_\mathrm{eq})$.